 A small number of customers account for, and are expected to continue to account for, a substantial portion of Griffon's consolidated revenue.
-For 2012:
+In 2013:

 - a.
-The U.S. Government and its agencies, through either prime or subcontractor relationships, represented 19% of Griffon's consolidated revenue and 79% of Telephonics revenue. - b.
-P&G represented 13% of Griffon's consolidated revenue and 43% of Plastics revenue. - c.
-Home Depot represented 12% of Griffon's consolidated revenue and 25% of HBP revenue.
+The U.S. Government and its agencies, through prime and subcontractor relationships, represented 19% of Griffon's consolidated revenue and 77% of Telephonics revenue. - b.
+P&G represented 14% of Griffon's consolidated revenue and 47% of Plastics revenue. - c.
+The Home Depot represented 11% of Griffon's consolidated revenue and 25% of HBP revenue.

-No other customers exceeded 9% of consolidated revenue.
-Future operating results will continue to substantially depend on the success of Griffon's largest customers and Griffon's relationships with them.
-Orders from these customers are subject to fluctuation and may be reduced materially.
+No other customer exceeded 9% of consolidated revenue.
+Future operating results will continue to substantially depend on the success of Griffon's largest customers and our relationships with them.
+Orders from these customers are subject to change and may fluctuate materially.
 The loss of all or a portion of volume from any one of these customers could have a material adverse impact on Griffon's liquidity and operations.